twelvefdev/PracBox/README.md

 prac_pause - Pauses the match. * Only 'Test Match'

 prac_unpause - Unpauses the match. * Only 'Test Match'
+ - Please keep in mind that if you do not disable it this will be enabled everywhere.
+Ex.
+FACEIT

 prac_testmatch - Activates a 'Test Match' mode.
  - To test out your new skills or fight with your friends.